| | |

 Discuss and Share

-Let her know in the comments what you are looking forward to the most and if you have any questions.
+Let her know in the comments what you look forward to the most and if you have any questions.
 Thanks for being curious about how other cultures approach sustainability, by doing this we can come together to save the planet!